-Among the Rocky Point Mexico restaurants specializing in coffee, Coffee Point stands out by offering its own brand of real house roasted beans all the way from Veracruz.
+Among the Rocky Point Mexico morning spots, Coffee Point stands out by offering its own brand of real house-roasted beans all the way from Veracruz.
 With three locations, this is a prime spot for getting an authentic Java fix when you travel to Rocky Point.

 The main location is on the towns main road, Benito Juarez.
 Coffee Point offers a comfy place to sit in a big, overstuffed chair while watching the world go by outside the window.